-When you create a new checker, you need to also supply annotations for parts of the JDK, either as stub files or as source code that will be compiled and its annotations inserted into the JDK.
+When you create a new checker, you need to also supply annotations for parts of the JDK.
+You can do so either as stub files or in a copy of the JDK source code.
 This section describes the latter approach.
-It assumes that you have already followed the instructions for building the Checker Framework from source (Section 34.3).
+It assumes that you have already followed the instructions for building the Checker Framework from source (Section 35.3).
+(Section 35.2.1 tells how to improve JDK annotations for an existing type system.)